jamesgreen26/DataplanetsForMinecraft/README.md

 - This mod currently relies on GCYR, eventually it will be universal (I hope)
 - eventually this mod may not depend on GTCEU, however I thought it was better to work with a base tech mod first
   - this is also because it means I can add lakes of cool fluids from GTCEU

+This project is made with help and inspiration from team GTIC (more about them to come)